Adult Survivors of Childhood Abuse

 How we can help

-- break free from the effects of the past childhood abuse and lead a happier life
+- break free from the effects on adult life of the abuse

 - become more empowered and strengthen coping skills

-- learn about the patterns of behaviour of child abusers – abuse is never the child’s fault – responsibility always lies with the perpetrator of abuse
+- learn about the patterns of behaviour of abusers – responsibility always lies with the perpetrator of the abuse.

 - overcome feelings of shame, guilt or self-blame

-- process the trauma of being abused as a child and reduce your level of distress
+- process the effects of the abuse, and reduce your level of distress

-- improve self worth and feel more secure
+- improve self worth and become more secure

 Call 0409 415 323